sapcc/limes/docs/users/api-v1-specification.md

 output above).
 The capacity is only informational: Cloud admins can choose to exceed the reported capacity when allocating quota to domains.

+When `raw_capacity` is given, it means that this resource is configured with an overcommitment.
+The `capacity` key will show the overcommitted capacity (`raw_capacity` times overcommitment factor).

 The `min_scraped_at` and `max_scraped_at` timestamps on the service level refer to the usage values (aggregated over all projects just like for `GET /domains`).